BCDevOps/devops-platform-workshops/openshift-201/resource-mgmt.md

 Let's expose our deployment from above with a service and a route.

 * Expose the deployment with a service, the easiest way would be: `oc expose deployment/hello-world-nginx`
-* Create an secure route with edge TLS termination from this service, using the default host and TLS certs provided by the cluster: `oc create route edge --service=hello-world-nginx`
+* Create a secure route with edge TLS termination from this service, using the default host and TLS certs provided by the cluster: `oc create route edge --service=hello-world-nginx`

 Now that our nginx web server has a route we can access, we can generate some traffic to it and see how our requests and limits settings work.
 First, let's create a network policy to allow ingress to our pods.